8848Mateusz/Todo-List-Application/README.md

 # Todo List Application
-## Opis projektu
+## Project Description
-- Aplikacja Todo List to interfejs użytkownika oparty na JavaScript, który komunikuje się z zewnętrznym API w celu zarządzania zadaniami i ich operacjami.
-Aplikacja umożliwia tworzenie, edytowanie, usuwanie oraz aktualizowanie zadań i operacji na zadaniach.
-Dane są pobierane i zapisywane za pomocą zapytań HTTP do API.
+- The Todo List application is a JavaScript-based user interface that communicates with an external API to manage tasks and task operations.
+The application allows users to create, edit, delete, and update tasks and operations related to tasks.
+Data is fetched and saved using HTTP requests to the API.

-## Technologie
+## Technologies
-- HTML, CSS, JavaScript: Interfejs użytkownika.
+- HTML, CSS, JavaScript: User interface.
-- Fetch API: Komunikacja z zewnętrznym API.
+- Fetch API: Communication with the external API.
-- Bootstrap: Biblioteka CSS do stylizacji interfejsu.
+- Bootstrap: CSS library for styling the interface.
 - API: https://todo-api.coderslab.pl.

-## Funkcjonalności
+## Features
-- Lista zadań (tasks):
+- Task List (tasks):
-- Wyświetlanie listy zadań.
-- Tworzenie nowego zadania.
-- Usuwanie zadania.
-- Zamykanie zadania (zmiana statusu na "closed").
+  - Display a list of tasks.
+  - Create a new task.
+  - Delete a task.
+  - Close a task (change status to "closed").
-- Operacje na zadaniach (operations):
+- Task Operations (operations):
-- Wyświetlanie operacji przypisanych do zadania.
-- Dodawanie nowej operacji do zadania.
-- Aktualizowanie czasu poświęconego na operację.
-- Usuwanie operacji z zadania.
+  - Display operations assigned to a task.
+  - Add a new operation to a task.
+  - Update the time spent on an operation.
+  - Delete an operation from a task.

-## Wymagania
+## Requirements
-- Przeglądarka obsługująca ES6 (ECMAScript 2015) i Fetch API.
+- A browser that supports ES6 (ECMAScript 2015) and Fetch API.

-## Wymagania dotyczące API
+## API Requirements
-- Authorization: Wymagany jest nagłówek Authorization z Twoim kluczem API.
+- Authorization: The Authorization header with your API key is required.
-- Content-Type: W przypadku zapytań POST i PUT wymagany jest nagłówek Content-Type: application/json.
+- Content-Type: For POST and PUT requests, the Content-Type: application/json header is required.

-## Uwagi
+## Notes
-- Jeśli wystąpi błąd podczas komunikacji z API, sprawdź konsolę przeglądarki i zakładkę „Network” w narzędziach deweloperskich, aby zdiagnozować problem.
-- Upewnij się, że Twój klucz API jest poprawny i działa.
+- If an error occurs while communicating with the API, check the browser console and the "Network" tab in the developer tools to diagnose the issue.
+- Make sure your API key is correct and working.

-## Autor
+## License
-- Mateusz Maciejewski - Twórca projektu.

-##Licencja
-- Projekt jest dostępny na licencji MIT.
+- The project is available under the MIT License.